alensiljak/gnucash-portfolio/README.md

 ### Lint

 pylint can be used to check for errors.
+You can check the code by doing the following:

+- run `utils\lint_app.cmd` from project root directory
-Simply run lint tasks from vscode.
+- run lint tasks from vscode

-running `pylint app/` will run lint on the whole web app.
+- run `pylint app/` to run lint on the web app
-`pylint gnucash_portfolio` will check the library.
+- run `pylint gnucash_portfolio` to check the library

 Pay attention to the Error and Fatal lines.
 See utils/lint_app.cmd script for coloring output.

 Ref: [PyLint Output](https://docs.pylint.org/en/1.6.0/output.html)